Texas high school shooting leaves up to nine dead, 1 suspect in custody, 1 detained

 The chief nursing officer at the University of Texas Medical Branch told reporters the center received two adult patients and one person under 18 years old.

 Galveston County Sheriff's Maj.
 Douglas Hudson said units responded to reports of shots fired.
 Witnesses say a gunman opened fire inside an art class during first period.
-A student in the class told KTRK she witnessed at least one girl being shot.

-"We thought it was a fire drill at first but really, the teacher said, 'Start running,'" the student told the news station.
+"We all thought it was practice drill and we all started kind of running and laughing across the street, hiding behind the auto place.
+At that point, they had us starting to write our names on papers showing that we were there... and they had us walking over...," Destiny Clark, a junior, said as she pointed to stores.
+"It was very dramatic.
+Nobody really knew what was going on."

 Two seniors at the school told KHOU 11 their friend pulled the fire alarm after spotting the shooter and urged other students to run.
 They also said they saw an injured female student.